Which PTSD Treatments Have Been Studied?

 Which treatments are in the PTSD-Repository?

-The PTSD-Repository includes RCTs of treatments for PTSD, which fall into six general categories.
-Psychotherapy is talk therapy with a licensed provider and can be classified as “trauma-focused” or “non-trauma-focused.”
-Pharmacotherapy uses medications; it can be grouped into drug classes such as antidepressants and antianxiety medications.
-Complementary and integrative health (CIH) treatments---sometimes referred to as “alternative medicine”---represent a wide category of approaches that are considered to be outside the standard in the current practice of Western medicine.
+The PTSD-Repository includes RCTs that fall into 7 general categories (labeled in the datasets as study class).
+Psychotherapy is talk therapy with a licensed provider.
+Pharmacotherapy uses medications to treat symptoms.
+Complementary and integrative health (CIH) treatments represent a wide category of approaches that are considered to be outside the standard of current practice of Western medicine.
 Collaborative care treatments are those in which integrated medical and mental health treatment is delivered in primary care, often by nurse managers.
-Nonpharmacologic biological treatments use a medical device of some kind.
+Nonpharmacologic biological treatments use a medical device or medical procedure of some kind.
 Nonpharmacologic cognitive treatments teach cognitive skills to improve attention.
-Control treatments are comparison conditions such as a placebo pill, waitlist, and treatment as usual (i.e., when treatment as usual cannot be clearly defined as another specific treatment.)
+There is also an Other treatments category for studies that do not fit into the 6 main categories.
+We also identify control conditions--comparison conditions such as a placebo medication, waitlist, inactive (sham) device, and treatment as usual (i.e., when treatment as usual cannot be clearly defined as another specific treatment).

 How is treatment type coded?

-First, studies were broken down by treatment arm (i.e., condition), each coded into one of the treatment categories, labeled as study class in the PTSD-Repository (i.e., psychotherapy, pharmacotherapy, CIH, collaborative care, nonpharmacologic biological, nonpharmacologic cognitive, or control).
-Two treatment types have sub-codes.
+First, studies were broken down by study arm (i.e., condition), each coded into one of the categories described to the left.
+Three treatment types have sub-codes.
 Psychotherapy is coded as trauma-focused or non-trauma-focused.
-Pharmacotherapy is coded with several different sub-codes such as antianxiety, antidepressant, etc. Then the overall study was classified according to which active treatment(s) were being tested.
-For example, a study comparing a psychotherapy to a waitlist condition was coded as having two arms, Psychotherapy and Control, and then the overall study was coded as Psychotherapy.
-The arms and overall study could be “mixed,” meaning that more than one treatment type is represented.
+Pharmacotherapy is coded with several different sub-codes such as antianxiety, antidepressant, etc. CIH is coded as relaxation, meditation, physical activity and recreational therapy, yoga, and others.
+Then the overall study was classified according to which active treatment(s) were being tested (i.e., study class).
+For example, a study comparing a psychotherapy to a waitlist condition was coded as having two arms, Psychotherapy and Control, and then the study class was coded as Psychotherapy.
+The arms and overall study could be “mixed,” meaning that more than one active treatment type is represented.
 For example, a study might compare medication and psychotherapy, combined within the same arm, to just the psychotherapy.
 The medication-psychotherapy arm and study would be coded as “mixed-psychotherapy and pharmacotherapy.”
-Most of the information presented here is based on the overall study classification.
+For more information, see the How the Data Were Organized story.

-As shown below, there are 318 RCTs in the PTSD-Repository,half of which are psychotherapy trials (n = 158, 50%).There are fewer, but still many, pharmacotherapy studies (n = 83, 26%).Over time, more studies have examined CIH interventions and combination treatments.
+The 389 RCTs in the PTSD-Repository were published between 1988 and May, 2020.Almost half of these studies are psychotherapy trials (n = 192, 49%).There are fewer, but still many, pharmacotherapy studies (n = 88, 23%).Over time, more studies have examined CIH interventions and combination treatments.

 Psychotherapies for PTSD